-We currently have six classes, some of which are single year groups and some are mixed year groups.
-This varies each year depending on the number of children joining the school in Reception.
+We have seven classes, so are fortunate to have a single class of each year group from Reception to year 6.
 As well as their own class teacher, children have specialist teachers for some lessons regularly eg. music, sport, Spanish, Forest School.

 All classes benefit from the additional support provided by teaching assistants.
 Throughout the year, we also benefit from working with our feeder secondary school and children enjoy Language days, science workshops, art lessons, ICT lessons and use of the library amongst other things.